-Assistive Technology allows people to remain living independently for as long as possible by providing them with the technology to support them.
+Assistive Technology, also known as Telecare, allows people to remain living independently for as long as possible by providing them with the technology to support them.

 Standalone equipment allows people to use technology to help them to continue living independently.

 - automatic lights, or easy to switch on lights

 - sensor mats to alert carers of movement when people are at risk of falling

 - loud flashing doorbells (for people with visual and/or hearing impairments)